Basewq/XenkoProofOfConcepts/ObjectInfoRenderTargetExample/readme.md

 # Object Info Render Target Example [OIRT]

-This projects renders object (entity) information (ModelComponent ID, Mesh & Material Indices) onto a render target, which is then read by a Material shader to display.
+This project renders object (entity) information (ModelComponent ID, Mesh & Material Indices) onto a render target, which is then read by a Material shader to display.

 This code is adapted from Xenko's `PickingSceneRenderer` class, except made to output the entire view and to make it accessible to custom shaders on materials.